weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-1-setup-troubleshooting.md

 In this tutorial you learned how to verify your app deployed to your laptop with the same tools (Weave Scope) that you can use when your app is deployed to a Kubernetes cluster.
 The next next part of this series discusses how to configure "Continuous Delivery with Weave Cloud".

 <div style="width:50%; float:right; text-align:right;">
-<a href="monitoring-microservices-weave-cortex.md">Go to next part: Part 2 – Deploy: Continuous Delivery &raquo;</a>
+<a href="/guides/cloud-guide-part-2-deploy-continuous-delivery/">Go to next part: Part 2 – Deploy: Continuous Delivery &raquo;</a>
 </div>
 <div style="clear:both;"></div>

 <p></p>

-If you have any questions or comments you can reach out to us on our [Slack channel](https://slack.weave.works/) or through one of these other channels on [Help](https://www.weave.works/help/).
+{"gitdown": "include", "file": "./includes/slack-us.md"}